-Hoarseness is a common symptom that occurs when there are problems affecting your vocal cords or folds of your voice box, also known as the larynx.
-While it can often be caused by colds, allergies, or reflux, chronic hoarseness can indicate a more serious health problem.
-It is characterized by a change in voice quality, often resulting in a raspy or strained voice.
+Hoarseness (Laryngitis) is a common symptom that occurs when there are problems affecting your vocal cords or folds of your voice box.
+It is characterized by a change in voice quality, often resulting in a raspy or strained voice which causes dry cough on straining and also you will experience sore throat or even dryness.

 What Causes Hoarseness?

-There are several possible causes of hoarseness, the most common of which is a cold or upper respiratory infection.
-Other causes include heartburn, laryngitis, voice overuse, inflammation from allergies, side effects of medication, vocal cord spasms, smoking or exposure to second-hand smoke, and intubation, which is the process of passing a tube through the mouth to assist breathing.
+There are several possible causes, the most common of which is a cold or upper respiratory infection.
+Other causes include heartburn, voice overuse, inflammation from allergies, side effects of medication, smoking or exposure to second-hand smoke, and intubation, which is the process of passing a tube through the mouth to assist breathing.

-While many cases of hoarseness are mild, it can be associated with serious diseases such as head and neck cancer, Parkinson’s disease, cancer of the larynx.
+While many cases are mild, it can be associated with serious diseases such as head and neck cancer, Parkinson’s disease, cancer of the larynx.

 How Long Should Hoarseness Last?

-Stay hydrated: Drinking enough water and other fluids can help keep your vocal cords lubricated and healthy.
-This can alleviate symptoms of hoarseness caused by dehydration.
+2. Stay hydrated: Drinking enough water and other fluids can help keep your vocal cords lubricated and healthy.

-Steam: Inhaling steam can help to moisten and soothe the throat.
-You can do this by taking a hot shower or inhaling steam from a bowl of hot water.
+6. Steam: Inhaling steam can help to moisten and soothe the throat.

 hoarseness